5 Best Free AI YouTube Shorts Makers (Tested & Ranked)

 FlowShorts Team

-We tested the most popular free AI YouTube Shorts makers and ranked them on what actually matters: output quality, ease of use, free tier limits, and whether they slap a watermark on your video.
+We tested five popular AI YouTube Shorts makers using the same prompt and ranked them by output quality, free tier limits, watermark policy, and ease of use.

 How We Tested